AI and Jobs in Austria: Which Professions Are Changing Fastest

 Very high (8–10)370,0008

 A key finding: 25% of employees (1.15 million) work in occupational groups with high or very high AI impact (score 6–10).
-The largest share (38%) falls into the moderate range (4–5).
-Occupations with minimal AI impact account for just 7% – predominantly roles requiring high physical presence such as emergency medical services, roofers, or midwives.
+The largest share (38%) sits in the moderate range (4–5).
+Occupations with minimal AI impact account for just 7% – mostly roles that depend on physical presence, such as emergency medical services, roofers and midwives.

 AI impact ≠ job loss

-A high AI impact score does not mean that professions will disappear.
-Software development, for example, reaches scores of 8–10 – but the demand for software increases when every developer becomes more productive.
+A high AI impact score does not mean a profession will disappear.
+Software development, for example, scores 8–10 – yet demand for software rises as every developer becomes more productive.
 The score measures technical substitutability, not job displacement.
-Elasticity of demand, regulatory hurdles, and societal preferences are not priced in.
+Elasticity of demand, regulatory hurdles and societal preferences are not factored in.

 From Karpathy's Idea to the Austrian Adaptation